Ice cream: England

 The 1751 edition of The Art of Cookery made Plain and Easy by Hannah Glasse includes a recipe for ice cream: "H. GLASSE Art of Cookery (ed.
 4) 333 (heading) To make Ice Cream...set it [the cream] into the larger Bason.
 Fill it with Ice, and a Handful of Salt."
 L'Art de Bien Faire les Glaces d'Office by M. Emy, in 1768, was a cookbook devoted to recipes for flavoured ices and ice cream.

 In 1769 Domenico Negri, an Italian confectioner, founded a business in Berkeley Square London which would become famous for its ice creams.
 His shop was at the Sign of the Pineapple (an emblem used by confectioners) and his trade card said he sold "All Sorts of English, French and Italian wet and dry'd Sweet Meats, Cedrati and Bergamot Chips, Naples Diavoloni, All sorts of Baskets & Cakes, fine and Common Sugar plums", but most importantly, "all Sorts of Ice, Fruits and creams in the best Italian manner."

-In 1789 Frederick Nutt, who served an apprenticeship at Negri's establishment, first published The Complete Confectioner.
+In 1789, Frederick Nutt, who served an apprenticeship at Negri's establishment, first published The Complete Confectioner.
 The book had 31 recipes for ice creams, some with fresh fruit, others with jams, and some using fruit syrups.
-Flavours included ginger, chocolate, brown breadcrumbs and one flavoured with Parmesan cheese.
+Flavours included ginger, chocolate, brown breadcrumbs, and Parmesan cheese.